jidechao/langextract/README.md

 Save costs on large-scale tasks by enabling Vertex AI Batch API: `language_model_params={"vertexai": True, "batch": {"enabled": True}}`.

 See an example of the Vertex AI Batch API usage in [this example](docs/examples/batch_api_example.md).

+## Release Notes

+### v1.2.0 (2025-12-27)
+- **Enhanced Chinese/CJK Visualization Support**: Improved alignment accuracy for Chinese and other CJK languages.
+  - **Issue**: The default `RegexTokenizer` often merges consecutive Chinese characters into large tokens (e.g., treating "毫克口服布洛芬" as a single token).
+This prevented the `WordAligner` from finding exact token-level matches for sub-strings like "口服" or "布洛芬", resulting in missing character intervals and visualization highlights.
+  - **Fix**: Implemented a **substring fallback alignment** in `langextract/resolver.py`.
+For entities that fail token-based exact or fuzzy alignment, the system now attempts to locate the extraction text directly within the source text while ensuring no overlap with already aligned intervals.
+  - **New Alignment Status**: Introduced `match_substring` in `langextract/core/data.py` to specifically track and represent these fallback matches.

 ## Installation